Government Seeks To Tap Foreign Lenders For Loans To Small Firms: Report

 This has led to a severe credit squeeze for smaller firms.
 They pay up to 17 per cent annual interest on loans from banks, while the shadow banks, which are also known as non-banking financial companies (NBFCS) can charge as much as 20 per cent.

-Last month, a study by a Reserve Bank of India panel said the overall deficit in credit for the MSME sector is estimated at about Rs 20 lakh crore to 25 lakh crore.
+Last month, a study by a Reserve Bank of India panel said the overall deficit in credit for the MSME sector is estimated at about Rs 20 lakh crore to Rs 25 lakh crore

 But lending to such firms can be risky as some lack proper financial information, such as historical cash flow data, which makes challenging for banks to assess the credit risks.